myprs/myprs.github.io/_posts/2015-12-05-my-first-review-on-letsencrypt.markdown

 Done!

-I guess that on successive runs this also will pull in updates of these packages if needed.
+On successive runs this also will pull in updates of these packages if needed.
 Anyway, you are able to keep letsencrypt up to date by:

 - pulling git hub, which will probably be done by running `./letsencrypt-auto ...`
-- running `letsencrypt-auto`, which you will at a maximum 90 days cycle to resign your certificate,
+- running `letsencrypt-auto` (which you will anyway at a maximum 90 days cycle to renew your certificate), this will:
   - checking the github repo
   - and pulling in the updates from your distros package management, which you also will do on a frequent basis, anyway.

+So chances to stay up to date are pretty good, which is a good idea when you are dealing with crypto.

 ### Installing: Reallity Check